CrossFit: Usage and impact

 CrossFit methodology is used by thousands of private affiliated gyms, fire departments, law-enforcement agencies, and military organizations, including the Royal Danish Life Guards, as well as by some U.S. and Canadian high school physical education teachers, high school and college sports teams, and the Miami Marlins.

-The rise of CrossFit has been attributed as the primary reason for the popularity of HIIT as a form of exercise when it reached the top in a worldwide survey of fitness trends by American College Sports Medicine (ACSM) in 2013.
+The rise of CrossFit has been attributed to the popularity of HIIT as a form of exercise, which ranked first in a worldwide survey of fitness trends by the American College of Sports Medicine (ACSM) in 2013.
 It was also the top trend in 2018 and stayed in the top 5 until 2021.
 Its popularity also led to the emergence of a number of gym franchises based on HIIT in the 2010s, such as F45 and Orangetheory.
 The use of weightlifting in the sport has also created a spike in interest in Olympic weightlifting in the United States.
+A number of American weightlifters, such as Mattie Rogers, Hampton Morris, and Olivia Reeves, became involved in weightlifting through CrossFit.